Dubai Humanitarian: Powerful New Documentary Reveals World's Largest Humanitarian Logistics Hub

 Head of UN OCHA UAE, Sajeda Shawa, said: "We need to make sure humanitarian aid is delivered based on humanitarian principles - with no discrimination and with equality.
 Being the voice of those who have no voice is not a luxury - it's a responsibility, an honour and a life calling."

-The documentary premiers on World Humanitarian Day, 19 August, on the Dubai Humanitarian YouTube channel
+This behind the scenes documentary premiers on World Humanitarian Day, 19 August, on the Dubai Humanitarian YouTube channel: https://www.youtube.com/watch?v=cjKME2Sj3-c.

 Dubai Humanitarian aid in numbers (Jan to Jun 2025)